AllTheHaxx/AllTheHaxx/README.md

 --------

 To compile AllTheHaxx yourself, you can follow the [instructions for compiling Teeworlds](https://www.teeworlds.com/?page=docs&wiki=compiling_everything).
-Make sure you have all the requirements that are needed by DDNet Client (listed below)
+Make sure you meet all requirements that are made by the DDNet Client (listed below)

-__WINDOWS USERS:__ if you should encounter any compiling problems, *please* compile with MinGW!!
+__WINDOWS USERS:__ if you should encounter any compiling problems, please compile with MinGW!! ([»howto](https://www.teeworlds.com/forum/viewtopic.php?id=11811))

 --------------------------
 AllTheHaxx requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
 Instead you can install these libraries on your system, remove the `config.lua` and `bam` should use the system-wide libraries by default.
 You can install all required dependencies on Debian and Ubuntu like this: